jillxoreilly/StatsCourseBook_2024/_build/html/_sources/Chapter2_DataVisualization/MT_wk2_outcomes.md

 dataframes.
 It also produces aesthetically pleasing plots.

-`Matplotlib` is another plotting library that contains, amongst other tings, many useful functions to customize plots (for example editing the axis ranges)
+`Matplotlib` is another plotting library that contains, amongst other things, many useful functions to customize plots (for example editing the axis ranges)